Nene Macdonald

-He previously played for the Sydney Roosters, Gold Coast Titans, St George Illawarra Dragons, North Queensland Cowboys and the Cronulla-Sutherland Sharks in the National Rugby League, the Northern Pride RLFC and the Norths Devils in the Intrust Super Cup, the Wyong Roos and the Newtown Jets in the NSW Cup and the World All Stars at representative level.
+He previously played for the Leeds Rhinos and the Salford Red Devils in the Super League, Leigh Centurions in the Championship, Sydney Roosters, Gold Coast Titans, St George Illawarra Dragons, North Queensland Cowboys and the Cronulla-Sutherland Sharks in the National Rugby League, the Northern Pride RLFC and the Norths Devils in the Intrust Super Cup, the Wyong Roos and the Newtown Jets in the NSW Cup and the World All Stars at representative level.

 Background

 Born in Port Moresby, Papua New Guinea, Macdonald moved to Queensland, Australia at a young age and played his junior football for the Cairns Brothers, before being signed by the Gold Coast Titans.

-In October 2005, Macdonald played for the Australian Schoolboys.

-Playing career
+Club career

 2012

 In 2012, he joined the Sydney Roosters.
 He played for the Roosters' NYC team in 2012 and 2013.
-In 2013 and 2014, he played for the Queensland Under-20s team.
-In 2013, he played for Papua New Guinea against the Prime Minister's XIII team, scoring a try.

-2013

-In 2013, Macdonald was selected in the Papua New Guinea squad for the 2013 World Cup.
-He played in 3 matches and scored three tries and a field goal in Papua New Guinea's 9-8 defeat by France.

 2014

 On 11 February 2014, Macdonald was selected in the Roosters' inaugural 2014 NRL Auckland Nines squad.
 In Round 11 of the 2014 NRL season, he made his NRL debut for the Roosters against the Canterbury-Bankstown Bulldogs on the wing and scored a try in the Roosters' 32-12 win at ANZ Stadium.
 He finished his debut year in the NRL having played 7 games and scoring 3 tries for the Roosters.
 On 2 September 2014, he was named on the wing in the 2014 NYC Team of the Year.